brotkrueml/typo3-matomo-integration/Documentation/Introduction/Index.rst

 This extension is useful if you want to add further Matomo method calls dependent on some conditions - like custom dimensions or setting the user id.
+Another possibility is to activate the Matomo tag manager and add data layer variables.
 For this purpose :ref:`psr14-events` are available.
 Also have a look at the :ref:`use-cases`.

 When not to use this extension